Auckland burglaries: Liquor store group hit for the eighth time

 A south Auckland liquor store is the latest to be hit by brazen thieves in a burglary overnight.

-Around 9.30pm last night burglars smashed their way into the Karaka Liquor Centre on Hingaia Rd.
+Police responded to reports of a burglary around 9.30pm last night after four people smashed their way into the Karaka Liquor Centre on Hingaia Rd.

 "They broke the door, and roller door, they got in and got away with a few bottles and smokes," said the manager of the store.